kofi1995/laravel-sagepay/README.md

 Alternatively, you can add it to the require block in your ```$ composer.json``` file and run ```$ composer install``` or ```$ composer update```

-After, locate the app.php file which can be found in the config folder of your Laravel installation.
+After, locate app.php file which can be found in the config folder of your Laravel installation.
 Add these two lines:

 Add ```Kofikwarteng\LaravelSagepay\SagePayServiceProvider::class,``` to the list of providers